yurongkao/phase1-review-source-eval/test_notes.md

 - **Quality flags:** `steam_purchase`, `received_for_free`, `votes_up`, `votes_funny`, `weighted_vote_score`, `author.playtime_forever`
 - **⚠️ Scoping trap (measured):** `query_summary.total_reviews` moves by ~192× depending on two params with non-obvious defaults.
 Steam's default `purchase_type=steam` excludes non-purchasers, which for a free-to-play title like Dota 2 hides almost the entire corpus: 14,380 scoped vs 2,757,984 unscoped.
 Any recurring pipeline must pin `language` and `purchase_type` explicitly or its volume numbers are silently wrong.
 - **Data-quality limits noticed:** `refunded` / `received_for_free` / `written_during_early_access` rows are all included by default — each is a deliberate inclusion/exclusion decision for a pipeline, not a given.
-  - ✅ **Language skew, now MEASURED (2026-08-18) instead of asserted.** The note previously said only "multilingual corpus; `language` field varies," which states nothing a reader can act on.
+  - ✅ **Language skew** The note previously said only "multilingual corpus; `language` field varies," which states nothing a reader can act on.
 Counted from the saved sample: **russian 31 · english 3 · ukrainian 3 · schinese 1 · italian 1** out of 40 rows — **77.5% Russian, 7.5% English.** Decision-relevant: an English-only downstream model would discard ~92% of this window. ⚠️ Scope: 40 rows from a `filter=recent` window on one title, so this is the *recent-review* language mix for Dota 2, **not** the title's lifetime mix and not Steam's.
   - 🐛 **CORRECTION — the `weighted_vote_score` type claim was wrong.** These notes said it "returns as a string, not a float."
 The saved sample says otherwise: **40/40 rows are JSON `float`**, and the pull script does no type coercion (checked).
 But the sharper point is that the sample cannot settle the question either way — **all 40 rows carry the identical default value `0.5` with `votes_up = 0`**, so no review with actual votes was observed.
 Corrected reading: *"observed as JSON float `0.5` in all 40 sampled rows; every sampled review had zero votes, so the type of a populated score is untested."* Same species as the errors logged all fortnight — a claim stated with more confidence than the evidence carries.
 - **Raw sample saved to:** `samples/steam_dota2.json`

 ## Apple App Store
-- **Pull date:** 2026-08-15
 - **Endpoint used:** https://itunes.apple.com/us/rss/customerreviews/page=<n>/id=284882215/sortby=mostrecent/json
 - **Item sampled:** app id 284882215 (us storefront)
 - **Fields actually returned (raw entry keys):** author, content, id, im:contentType, im:rating, im:version, im:voteCount, im:voteSum, link, title, updated